NodeBE4/opinion/_posts/2022-05-23-cnmediaproject.md

 ### 26: [2022-05-25 17:51:01+08:00 推文](https://twitter.com/ulywang/status/1529399632501293057)

-RT 王丰 Wang Feng<br>Meeting minutes, including a detailed &amp; intense report by Premier Li Keqiang, are spreading like wildfire in wechat groups right now.
+RT 王丰 Wang Feng<br>Meeting minutes, including a detailed &amp; intense report by Premier Li Keqiang, are spreading like wildfire in wechat groups right now.<br><br>Zichen Wang: not officially reported yet but by all unofficial accounts China is holding a nationwide meeting on the economy where central, provincial, municipal, and county govt officials are attending by video link, which is quite rare and underscores Beijing's recognition &amp; determination<br>

 ### 27: [2022-05-25 18:05:20+08:00 推文](https://twitter.com/cnmediaproject/status/1529403234858979329)